-Royce Premier Portfolios seek long-term capital appreciation by investing in what Royce considers to be “premier” small-cap companies--those with market caps up to $3 billion that exhibit what Royce believes are discernible competitive advantages, high returns on capital, and a sustainable, moat-like franchise.1
+Royce Premier Portfolios seek long-term capital appreciation by investing in what Royce considers to be “premier” small-cap companies — those with market caps that are less than the largest stock in the Russell 2000® Index and exhibit what Royce believes are discernible competitive advantages, high returns on capital, and a sustainable, moat-like franchise.1

 Seeks long-term capital appreciation

 - Leading companies with a consistent history of superior profitability

 - Moat-like franchises with sustainable competitive advantages